-During an emergency, PLs can help students in need/crisis by remembering the following:
+PLs can help individual students in need/crisis by remembering the following:

-1. Communicate with the Students.
+a.
+Communicate with the Students.

-- Be straight forward about your concern for the student and what you've observed about their behavior that concerns you. - Use open ended questions to encourage students to share their feelings. - Do not assume you already know what they think or feel. - Use effective non-verbals such as nodding the head, maintain eye contact, smile, be natural, and of course, listen.
+- Be straight forward about your concern for the student and what you've observed about their behavior that concerns you. - Use open ended questions to encourage students to share their feelings. - Do not assume you already know what they think or feel. - Use effective non-verbals such as nodding, maintaining eye contact, smiling, being natural, and listening.

-2. Acknowledge what the students are saying and encourage them to talk about their feelings.
+b.
+Acknowledge what the students are saying and encourage them to talk about their feelings.

-- Let them know that you are on their side and that you are there for them. - Paraphrase what you think you heard (I heard you say that...) - Respond in a caring and helpful manner.
+- Let them know that you are on their side and that you are there for them. - Paraphrase what you think you heard ("I heard you say that...") - Respond in a caring manner.

-3. Encourage student to identify what needs to happen to help her/himself feel better.
+c.
+Encourage student to identify what needs to happen to help her/himself feel better.

-4. Confidentiality
+d.
+Confidentiality